e1ixyz/ServerManager/README.md

 ## Highlights
 - Starts the designated primary backend automatically on the first join and redirects the player with a customizable kick message.
+- Honors Velocity forced-host routing: when the proxy points a first-join at a non-primary backend, that server is started instead, with optional per-host MOTD and kick overrides.
 - Intercepts `/server <name>` (or GUI menu joins) to launch offline managed servers, keeps the player online, queues the connection, and auto-sends once the ping succeeds.
 - Three-state MOTD (offline/starting/online) driven by MiniMessage templates, including a distinct "starting" banner.
 - Graceful per-server shutdowns when a backend empties, plus a safety stop-all when the entire proxy is empty with optional startup grace.